< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 [2.4] COMMENTS, SOURCES, & REVISION HISTORY

 * The failed MR-1 Mercury-Redstone launch on 21 November 1962 went down in space history as the infamous "4-inch flight".
-The booster engines ignited, but shut down after the vehicle reached an altitude of 10 centimeter (4 inches).
+The booster engines ignited, but shut down after the vehicle reached an altitude of 10 centimeters (4 inches).
 The booster dropped back down intact -- but the escape tower then ignited, blasting off without the capsule but deploying the capsule's recovery parachute.

 That left the launch crew in a very bad position, since they had an armed bomb sitting on the launch pad -- and if the wind came up, the parachute would topple the booster.
 No wind was expected, so they waited until the batteries ran down and the LOX boiled away.